 Licensed school nurses provide a variety of services that support a healthy learning environment for all students and staff in District 196.
-Each day, District 196 school nurses handle more than 2,500 student visits.
+Each day, District 196 school nurses assist with more than 2,500 student visits.
 For more information, email our Health Services Coordinator, Deb Mehr, RN, LSN, or call her at 651-423-7909.

 Establish healthy habits early to ensure your child’s success